k-tree

 The structure of the atom

 An atom consists of a nucleus and electrons, while the nucleus is positively charged, and the electrons (e-) are negatively charged.
-So, the atom has no charge, because the positive charge of the nucleus is compensated by the negative charge electrons.
+So, the atom has no charge, Electron orbits around the nucleus because the positive charge of the nucleus is compensated by the negative charge electrons.
 Subsequently, scientists discovered that there are different elements having the same amount electrons, but different masses - this prompted the idea that the nucleus also consists of something.
 The nucleus consists of protons and neutrons, protons have a positive charge, and neutrons have zero.
 So, for example, Chlorine (Cl - the 17th element of the periodic table of elements) contains 17 protons and 17 electrons.
 For everyone the number of protons of a chemical element is fixed, and the number of neutrons can vary, elements with the same number of protons and different numbers of neutrons are called isotopes.

 Electronic cloud